khoitd1997/carmind/firmware/README.md

 There should be 2 geofences, one for when we got to the parking lot and one where we are near the parking lot, the near one will trigger about 2 minutes before we get there and start scanning for nrf52 and do all connection and initialization there

 - 2.9uA for connectable advertising with interval 10s: Used for app to connect to nrf52

+### BLE Settings to balance power and throughput

+Assumption:

+- External Crystal
+- 0dbM radio power
+- 64 byte TX per event, although increasing this number doesn't increase power usage by a great deal

+Settings:

+- 2Mbps PHY
+- Connection Interval: 2000 ms
+- Enable Data Packet Length Extention, the extension size doesn't seem to affect power usage.
+With this data can fit inside on packet
+- Slave latency of 7(max supported)

+2000 for connection interval with 200 byte max MTU seems like the sweet spot.
+For the same amount of data, longer connection interval with more data seems to consume a little less power.
+The nrf52 should maintain a queue and check it on connection event and try to empty it

 ## Sensor Notes